loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 In the compilation scheme, two explicit registers are used: the stack pointer (SP) and the stack save pointer (SSP).
-SP points to a stack on which we can pop and push, and SSP is used to temporarily backup SP.
+SP points to a stack on which we can pop and push, and SSP is used to temporarily back up SP.

 To ensure correctness and consistency of the compilation scheme, we specify pre- and post-conditions for each compilation function: